MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/passwordless-experience.md

 This article explains how to enable Passwordless experience and describes the user experiences.

 >[!TIP]
-> Windows Hello for Business user can achieve passwordless sign-in from the first sign-in using the Web sign-in feature.
+> Windows Hello for Business users can achieve passwordless sign-in from the first sign-in using the Web sign-in feature.
 For more information about Web sign-in, see [Article to complete](https://learn.microsoft.com).

 ## System requirements